From Prompts to Printable Models: Support-Effective 3D Generation via Offset Direct Preference Optimization: Introduction

 Recognizing these challenges, we set out to create a solution that not only enhances the capabilities of 3D generation but also aligns them with the practical realities of 3D printing.
-We introduce SEG, a novel framework that employs Direct Preference Optimization with an Offset (ODPO)~\cite{amini2024direct} to refine generative models specifically for support-efficient object creation.
+We name this type of pipeline as \textbf{Semantic-Fabrication Co-Optimization}, which allows the model to explore the manifold of semantically valid shapes to find one that also satisfies fabrication constraints.
+Specifically, we introduce SEG, a novel framework that employs Direct Preference Optimization with an Offset (ODPO)~\cite{amini2024direct} to refine generative models specifically for support-efficient object creation.
 By integrating simulation-based feedback on support structure volume into the alignment objective, SEG encourages the generation of geometries that require fewer supports while maintaining the fidelity and aesthetic appeal of the designs.
 Our contributions can be summarized as follows:

 \begin{itemize} \item We introduce SEG, the first framework that refines 3D generative models for support-efficient design. \item We employ ODPO to incorporate support-effective constraints into the generation process, which effectively handles skewed reward distributions. \item Our experiments validate the effectiveness of SEG in a text-to-3D context, demonstrating consistent support-volume reduction and comparable geometric fidelity. \end{itemize}